 In conjunction with the exhibition, the Museum is publishing The Drawings of Henri Matisse, the first definitive study of this important aspect of the artist's work.
-John Golding provided the introduction; John Elderfield is the author of the text of the book.
-Magdalena Dabrowski documented the works reproduced.
-The 312-page more/ volume features 220 illustrations, and will be available for \$17.50 in a paperbound version.
-A clothbound edition, published by Thames and Hudson, Inc. will sell for \$29.95.
+John Golding provided the introduction to the 312-page catalogue; John Elderfield is the author of the text of the book.
+Magdalena Dabrowski contributed detailed commentaries on all the works in the exhibition, which have been reproduced among the volume's 220 black-and-white illustrations.
+The Drawings of Henri Matisse will be available in a paperbound edition for \$15.00 until June 6, 1985; \$17.50 thereafter.
+A clothbound version, to be published in February by Thames and Hudson, Inc., will sell for \$29.95.

-A lecture on Matisse's drawings will be presented at The Museum of Modern Art by Jack Flam, Professor of Art History at Brooklyn College, on March 5, 1985 at 8:30 p.m.
+A lecture on Matisse's draftsmanship will be presented at The Museum of Modern Art by Jack Flam, Professor of Art History at Brooklyn College, on March 15 at 8:30 p.m.

-For further information, please contact Debra Greenberg, Senior Press Officer, or Pamela Sweeney, Assistant Director, Department of Public Information, The Museum of Modern Art, 11 West 53 Street, New York, NY 10019.
+For further information, please contact Debra Greenberg, Senior Press Officer, Public Information Department, The Museum of Modern Art, 11 West 53 Street, New York, NY 10019.
 (212) 708-9750